davidgardner11/personal-site2/PROJECT_README.md

 ### Step 7: Persist blog posts with Eloquent ORM and SQLite database.
 Expose to "Migration"
 1. Setup "model" e.g. "table" starting at [Timestamp 37:00]
 2. on zsh terminal, run: `php artisan make:model BlogPost -mf` [Timestamp 37:40].
-(I change the model name from "Post" to "BlogPost", thus affecting the table name )
+Note: I changed model name from "Post" to "BlogPost", thus affeting the generated table name.
+Keep in mind during tutorial
 3. open the newly created `..._create_blog_posts_table.php` and make changes shown starting at [Timestamp 39:00]
 4. and also changes to `BlogPostFactory.php` and `BlogPost.php`
 5. Update `.env` file to confirm `DB_CONNECTION=sqlite` .
 Change `APP_NAME` to "David's Site"
 6. in zsh termianl run: `php artisan migrate` to migrate the tables into the SQLite database  [Timestamp 46:20]
 7. Using database client, open SQLite file.
 [Timestamp 46:45].
-C
 8. Using database client, confirm "blog_posts" table exists.
 9. To open the Tinker tool, type `php artisan tinker`.
 Then enter `App\Models\BlogPost::factory()->count(20)->create()` to populate the blog_posts table with 20 rows.
 Hit Ctrl+C to exit Tinker.
 10. Using database client, confirm "blog_posts" table is populated with 20 new rows.